fikovnik/ShiftIt/README.md

 * **I pressed a shortcut, but nothing has happened, why?**

   While most of application windows should work well with ShiftIt, there are some exceptions (like the GTK+ OSX applications).
-If you find any problem, please raise an issue.
+There is a [list of known problems](https://github.com/fikovnik/ShiftIt/wiki/Application-Compatibility-Issues).
+If you find any problem not mentioned in the list, please raise an issue.

 * **I pressed a shortcut, something happened, but not what I expected, why?**

   ShiftIt is based on a Cocoa Accessibility API and sometimes this API can be a bit [fragile](http://lists.apple.com/archives/accessibility-dev/2011/Aug/msg00031.html) and not do exactly what it should.
 In order to help to improve ShiftIt, please submit an issue every time you find some weird behavior.
+Before you do please consult the [list of known problems](https://github.com/fikovnik/ShiftIt/wiki/Application-Compatibility-Issues).
 Thanks!

 ## Development